section-engineering-education/engineering-education/content/articles/todolist-with-svelte-and-firebase/index.md

     alt: svelte and firebase image
 ---

 Svelte is the shiny new framework for frontend developers.
-It seems to do a whole lot differently than the big three frameworks.
-We'll be taking a deep dive into it in this article.
+It seems to do a whole lot different than other frameworks.
+In this article, we'll be looking at how we can use Svelte to build a simple web application.

 <!--more-->